 Q: What is the Bill of Rights?

-A: The Bill of Rights comprises the first ten amendments to the U.S. Constitution.
-They guarantee fundamental rights and freedoms to all citizens, such as freedom of speech, religion, the press, and the right to bear arms.
+A: The Bill of Rights comprises the first ten amendments to the U.On the flip side, s.
+Constitution.
+Day to day, they guarantee fundamental rights and freedoms to all citizens, such as freedom of speech, religion, the press, and the right to bear arms. * **Q: What is the Supremacy Clause?

 A: The Supremacy Clause (Article VI) establishes the Constitution and federal laws as the supreme law of the land.
-It means that the Constitution, federal laws, and treaties are binding on the states, even if they conflict with state laws or constitutions.
+In practice, it means that the Constitution, federal laws, and treaties are binding on the states, even if they conflict with state laws or constitutions. * **Q: How can the Constitution be amended?

 A: The Constitution can be amended through a two-stage process: proposal and ratification.
-Amendments can be proposed by a two-thirds vote of both houses of Congress or by a convention called by two-thirds of the states.
+And amendments can be proposed by a two-thirds vote of both houses of Congress or by a convention called by two-thirds of the states.
 To be ratified, an amendment must be approved by three-fourths of the states, either by their legislatures or by conventions called for that purpose.

 -